s3u/anycast-loadbalancing/README.md

 cd vagrant-anycast-bgp
 vagrant up
 ```
-Due to a bug in Cumulus Linux 2.5.5, make the following change.
+Due to a bug in Cumulus Linux 2.5.5, make the following change to fix the interfaces.

 1. `vagrant ssh cr1`
 2. `sudo vi sudo vi /etc/network/interfaces`